elunna/nerfhack-changelog/README.md

 ### Archeologist
-* An Archeologist wielding a bullwhip will not fall through trap doors (SLASHEM)
+* An Archeologist wielding a bullwhip will not fall through trap doors (SLASH'EM)
-* Archeologists get bonus when searching (FIQ)
+* Archeologists get bonus when searching (FIQHack)
 * Archeologists start out knowing dwarvish mattocks and any race can use them.
 * Archeologists always get an extra id when reading scrolls of identify.
-* Archeologists start with an extra scroll and spellbook (SLASHEM).
+* Archeologists start with an extra scroll and spellbook (SLASH'EM).
 * Archeologists sometimes crack their whip at animals, scaring them.
 * Archeologists count as primary spellcasters, so they benefit from spell memory bonuses when casting spells.
-* Archeologists can highly enchant fedoras (xnh)
+* Archeologists can highly enchant fedoras (xNetHack)
-* Add boomerangs, spare tinning kit, grappling hook to Arc home (xnh).
+* Add boomerangs, spare tinning kit, grappling hook to Arc home (xNetHack).

 **Archeologists vs snakes!**
 * Archeologists get a -1 to-hit penalty when fighting snakes (any S class monsters).